Ada-Audio/audio_base/README.md

 Using the Library
 -----------------

-This Library is used as a starting point for creating child packages based on the `Audio` or the `Audio.RIFF` packages.
+This Library serves as a starting point for creating child packages based on the `Audio` or the `Audio.RIFF` packages.